olimaandreza/olimaandreza.github.io/_posts/2025-02-07-lets-spark-revolution.md

 * Extensibility: Unlike Hadoop, which married data storage, Spark focused on parallel computation in memory rather than storage, integrating with various data sources, providing unmatched flexibility and power.

 ______
 Now, armed with the knowledge of Spark's evolution and its incredible capabilities, I feel ready to conquer this beast.
-So here’s to mastering Spark, one awkward blog post at a time.
+So here’s to mastering Spark 🍸, one awkward blog post at a time.